jguyet/jiji-cli/README.md

 #### `[command]`

-- `ji new` - create new sample application
+- `ji new` - create new application
-- `ji debug` - create server in default 8080 port with application pre-builded
+- `ji debug` - start server in default 8080 port with application pre-builded
 - `ji build` - build your application to dist directory

 #### `--help|-h`